MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/learn/experimental-features.md

 is the historic behavior.
 The default when the experimental feature is enabled is the new `Standard` behavior.

-When the preference variable is set to `Windows` invocations of the following files automatically use the `Legacy` style argument passing.
+When the preference variable is set to `Windows`, invocations of the following files automatically use the `Legacy` style argument passing.

 - `cmd.exe`